 The CVA is an adjustment to the mid-market valuation of the portfolio of transactions with a counterparty, and Standardised method is applied.

-As at December 31, 2022, the Pillar 1 capital requirement amount for the CBN Group is EUR 93.7 mm.
+As at December 31, 2023, the Pillar 1 capital requirement amount for the CBN Group is EUR 104.3mm.

 Annex IV provides an overview of Total Risk Exposure Amounts as well as Pillar 1 own funds requirements.